aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 the API's URL - `https://{api_id}.execute-api.{region}.amazonaws.com/`.

 Note that, `HttpApi` will always creates a `$default` stage, unless the `createDefaultStage` property is unset.
+To get a working api gateway stage either autoDeploy must be set to true or an explicit CfnDeployment must be created.

 ### Custom Domain